-* The idea of these rides is to build a good core level of base fitness.
+* The idea of the training rides is to build a good core level of base fitness.

-* The rides will start around 60ish miles in the New Year and build to 100m + towards Spring.
+* The rides will start around 60 + miles and build to 100m + towards Spring.

 * All levels or types of riders are welcome.
 Stronger riders can do more work at the front.
 Less fit riders can ride in the shelter or simply try to stay with the group all or part of the way.

-Last years rides were very popular amongst all different types of riders but there were a number of requests for a slightly steadier (ie slower average speed) group .
-This year there will be the option of setting off with a steadier group at 8.00 am , offering a half hour cushion on the 8.30 starters.
+Last years rides were very popular amongst all different types of riders and the slightly steadier (ie slower average speed) group option worked well .
+There will be the option again of setting off with a steadier group at 8.00 am , offering a half hour cushion on the 8.30 starters.

 * Cafe stops are NOT designed into the rides.
 Riders should bring food and drink to take on the move.